Efficient Action Counting with Dynamic Queries

 Abstract

-Temporal repetition counting aims to quantify the repeated action cycles within a video.
-The majority of existing methods rely on the similarity correlation matrix to characterize the repetitiveness of actions, but their scalability is hindered due to the quadratic computational complexity.
+Most existing methods rely on the similarity correlation matrix to characterize the repetitiveness of actions, but their scalability is hindered due to the quadratic computational complexity.
 In this work, we introduce a novel approach that employs an action query representation to localize repeated action cycles with linear computational complexity.
-Based on this representation, we further develop two key components to tackle the fundamental challenges of temporal repetition counting.
-Firstly, to facilitate open-set action counting, we propose the dynamic action query.
+Based on this representation, we develop two key components to tackle the essential challenges of temporal repetition counting.
+Firstly, to facilitate open-set action counting, we propose the dynamic update scheme on action queries.
 Unlike static action queries, this approach dynamically embeds video features into action queries, offering a more flexible and generalizable representation.
-Second, to distinguish between actions of interest and background noise actions, we incorporate inter-query contrastive learning to regularize the video feature representation corresponding to different action queries.
+Secondly, to distinguish between actions of interest and background noise actions, we incorporate inter-query contrastive learning to regularize the video representations corresponding to different action queries.
 As a result, our method significantly outperforms previous works, particularly in terms of long video sequences, unseen actions, and actions at various speeds.
-On the challenging benchmark RepCountA, we outperform the state-of-the-art method TransRAC by 26.5% in OBO accuracy, with a 22.7% mean error decrease and 94.1% computational burden reduction.
+On the challenging RepCountA benchmark, we outperform the state-of-the-art method TransRAC by 26.5% in OBO accuracy, with a 22.7% mean error decrease and 94.1% computational burden reduction.
+Code will be publicly available.

 Video